Monetization for Publishers: 8 Tactics Guaranteed to Work

 Handelsblatt's extremely tough paywal

-In the last ten years, the publishing industry has seen a large increase in paywall-based services - seen, for example, at Handelsblatt.
+Over the last decade, the publishing industry has seen a huge growth in paywall-based services - as seen, for example, with Handelsblatt.

-Significant revenue can be generated with a soft paywall (freemium), where access to articles is provided in exchange for the email address, or a hard paywall, where a paid subscription is required.
+A soft (freemium) paywall, where access to articles is provided in exchange for an email address, or a hard paywall, where a paid subscription is required, can generate significant revenue.

-Other options include metered paywalls, which allow a certain number of articles to be read per month for a set fee.
-Data-driven paywalls, which use A/B testing to ensure that readers are shown the most appropriate content, are becoming increasingly popular in this regard.
+Other options include metered paywalls, which allow readers to read a certain number of articles per month for a set fee.
+Data-driven paywalls, which use A/B testing to ensure that readers are shown the most appropriate content, are becoming increasingly popular.

-With the right combination, you too can incentivize your readers to pay to read your content.
+With the right combination, you too can encourage your readers to pay to read your content.

 Another advantage of paywall models is that the content offered is increasingly seen by readers as exclusive and of high quality.
 However, paywalls are only one effective monetization option.